ComposableFi/composable/docs/docs/products/cvm/specification.md

     Centauri ->> Centauri : No more instructions, stop here
 ```

-Later will show more deep diagrams on how it is implemented.

-Exchange is one of many operations possible.
+More detail on this architecture can be found in the rest of this documentation.
+Carrying out cross-chain swaps is just one of the many possible operations

-## Some definitions
+## Definitions

-First, assets, tokens, coins, funds, amounts - used semirandomly for same thing.
+- Assets, tokens, coins, funds, amounts: used interchangeably

-Second,  chain, blockchain, consensus, domain - are same.
-I feel that best definition for that are `execution systems using different instances of proofs systems`.
+- Chain, blockchain, consensus, domain: also used interchangeably to refer to `execution systems using different instances of proofs systems`

-Third, address, account, wallet.
-Each of this can do something on chain from own identity and hold some funds.
-I use these interchanged.
+- Address, account, wallet: also used interchangeably; each can do something on-chain from its own identity, and hold some funds

-Last, bridge, relayer.
-Something which can act on one chain on behalf of other, for example mint tokens (transfer).
+- Bridge, relayer: Something which can act on one chain on behalf of another, for example mint tokens (transfer)First, assets, tokens, coins, funds, amounts - used semirandomly for same thing.

-For anything else looks into Blockchain academies.

-## Prerequisites
+## Additional References

-Assuming you know most common blockchain nomenclature and definitions.
-I stick to that as possible.

-Would be helpfull if you are aware of anything cross chain.
-I touching application side of messaging protocols, like Parity XCM or Cosmos IBC-ICS-20/27 or Axelar GMP useful.
-Also NEAR multi block execution very inspiring.

-This text targets people who can read basic programming notations, but tries to text them around a lot, so hopefully non tech people get that.

-For layman description look at product and marketing materials, and presentations.
+Cross-chain DeFi gets complicated.
+To understand this documentation at the deepest level, it is helpful to have existing knowledge about the application side of messaging protocols, like [Parity’s XCM](https://github.com/paritytech/xcm-format), [Cosmos’s IBC-ICS-20/27](https://github.com/cosmos/ibc), or [NEAR’s multi block execution](https://docs.near.org/concepts/advanced/near-indexer-framework).

-## What is CVM
+## What is CVM, and what are its functions?

-Next 3 sections try to answer that question.

-Please pick up to start what is best for you, may be switch back and forth several times.

-Text partially overlap.
+The following aims to answer this question.
+You can being reading any of these sections first, perhaps switching back and forth between sections several times as needed; the contents of these categories partially overlap

 ### Building blocks

-CVM is set of opaque contracts on chains.
-`Opaque contract`  may be one contract on specific chain or several, or it can be module.
+The CVM is a set of opaque contracts on chains.
+Each `opaque contract` may be one contract on a specific chain or several, or it can be a module.
+We will refer to this simply as a contract from this point onwards.
-Just contract in all text after.

-CVM `program`s is tree of instructions with attached assets.
-Opaque contract has program as input.
-Program format is executable language to describe what user wants to do cross chains.
+A CVM `program` is a tree of instructions with attached assets.
+Each opaque contract has a program as input.
+The program format is an executable language to describe what the user wants to do across chains.

-Instructions in side programs are interpreted by `Executor`.
-It owns all user funds and fully owned by she.
-Executor delegates bridges to manage funds operations cross chain.
-`Executor` is user's cross chain account.
+Instructions inside programs are interpreted by the `Executor`.
+It owns all of the user's funds.
+The executor delegates bridges to manage funds operations cross-chain.
+The `executor` is the user's cross-chain account.

-Inductions are, but not limited to:
+Instructions include, but are not limited to:
-- Transfer, transfer funds from account to account on single chain
+- Transfer: transfer funds from account to account on a single chain
-- Spawn, transfer leaf of tree (subprogram) to other chain with assets, for further execution
+- Spawn: transfer leaf of tree (subprogram) to other chain with assets, for further execution
-- Call, arbitrary ABI builder call per chain allowing invoke arbitrary opaque contracts
+- Call: arbitrary ABI builder call per chain allowing invoke arbitrary opaque contracts
-- Exchange, most used operation, allowing to give some tokens and get other tokens back
+- Exchange: the most used operation, allowing the provision of some tokens in order to receive other tokens in return

-Detailed description of each instruction are described later, but most important aspects are described in this section.
+A detailed description of each instruction is described later, but the most important aspects are described in this section.

-Spawn uses path dependant reserve transfer escrow/mint protocol to move funds.
+Spawn uses a path-dependant reserve transfer escrow/mint protocol to move funds.

-Call is way to represent native call in encoding executable on each chain, and yet able to fill in(bind) some context details like amount of assets and some addresses in cross chain(CVM) way.
+Call is a way to represent a native call in encoding that is executable on each chain, and yet able to fill in (bind) some context details like the amount of assets and some addresses in a cross-chain (CVM) way.

-Exchange requires configuration of pool in CVM contract storage.
-So do mapping of native assets and chains routing capabilities available for CVM programs.
-Routing information describes what type of bridge with what capabilities and limitations connecting chains.
-There is no requirement for CVM contracts to be deployed on chains as long as chains reachable by some form of execution.
+Exchange requires configuration of the pool in CVM contract storage.
+So do mapping of native assets and chains’ routing capabilities available for CVM programs.
+Routing information describes the type of bridge and what capabilities and limitations connecting chains it has.
+There is no requirement for CVM contracts to be deployed on chains as long as chains are reachable by some form of execution.

-Exchange/Transfer/Spawn are just shortcuts for specific Calls.
-From no will use Call to refer any on chain execution.
+Exchange/Transfer/Spawn are shortcuts for specific Calls.
+From here onwards, we will use `Call` to refer to any of these types of on-chain execution.

-During program interpretation, current executing instruction, result of call execution and bridging state (internal of Spawn) are recorded in Executor state.
-In case of CVM program error, funds are retained on sender or receiving Executor.
-User can observe state of Executor and send program to handle current state.
-For example move funds to other account or chain.
+During program interpretation, while the instruction is executing, the result of call execution and bridging state (internal of Spawn) are recorded in executor state.
+In case of a CVM program error, funds are retained on the sending or receiving executor.
+Users can observe the state of the executor and send a program to handle the current state.
+For example, they can move funds to another account or chain.

 ### CVM definition deconstruction

-`opaque contracts` - CVM may be module or contract, one or many on chain it executes
+`Opaque contracts` - In the CVM, these may be module or contract, executing on one or many chains

-`non atomic` - it is not the case that whole program executed in single block, it is not all or nothing transaction
+`Non-atomic` - the whole program is not executed in single block; it is not an all-or-nothing transaction

-`asynchronous` - two Spawns in single program, but are sent to bridges at same time, execute concurrently on on several chains, other instruction are sequential
+`Asynchronous` - two Spawns in single program, but are sent to bridges at same time, execute concurrently on on several chains; other instruction are sequential

-`trust minimized` - internally CVM uses most secured, trustless bridges, to execute CVM programs, CVM contracts are subject for cross chain governance
+`Trust minimized` - internally, the  CVM uses the most secured, trustless bridges, to execute CVM programs; CVM contracts are subject to cross-chain governance

-`non custodial` - each user owns all assets on each chain, he just delegates ability to move this funds cross chain from cross chain account (Executor).
+`Non-custodial` - each user owns all assets on each chain; they delegate the ability to move these funds cross-chain from their cross-chain account (executor)

-`non turing complete` - means that there are no procedural loops or recursion, means CVM programs are predictable, determinist and will stop
+`Non-Turing complete` - that there are no procedural loops or recursion, meaning that CVM programs are predictable, deterministic, and will stop

-`code propagated along with data` - you do not need to deploy programs, you just send program, as subprograms move from chain to chain, they move assets along.
+`Code propagated along with data` - you do not need to deploy programs, you just send programs; as subprograms move from chain to chain, they move assets along

-`cross chain programs` - same program input works consistently on all supported chain, write once run anywhere
+`Cross-chain programs` - the same program input works consistently on all supported chains; you can write it once to run anywhere

-`accessing de facto native liquidity markets` - CVM uses native assets contracts contracts on each chain and each bridge it use, programs can defi existing liquidity on chains, as new bridges and chains added, CVM incorporates these without any modification from user
+`Accessing de facto native liquidity markets` - the CVM uses native assets contracts on each chain and each bridge it uses, so programs can leverage existing liquidity on chains; as new bridges and chains are added, the CVM incorporates these without any modification from the user

-`abstracting away in several underlying transports, encodings, assets systems and messaging protocols` - you do not need to know assets systems, way to talk to bridges, encode common operation on each chain you want to act on, you learn CVM, and it helps you to handle details
+`Abstracting away in several underlying transports, encodings, assets systems and messaging protocols` - you do not need to know assets systems, how to talk to bridges, or how to encode common operation on each chain you want to act on; you learn the CVM, and it helps you to handle these details

-### More formally

-This is simplified model of CVM design:
+### Simplified CVM Design

 ```typescript
 /// CVM may be physically implemented differently on different chains